RUBELLA ANTIBODY TEST, Immunoglobulin G (IgG)

 - This test will finish within five minutes.

-For a nose or throat swab, your provider will insert a cotton swab in your nose or throat.
+, your provider will insert a cotton swab in your nose or throat.
 The swab will stay for enough time and turn back to collect adequate samples.
 You may experience some feeling of discomfort when a swab goes to your throat or nose.
 This procedure does not take a long time.

 You may need to follow their instructions if your provider asks for a urine sample.
 A urine sample container will be provided to you to collect urine.

 How do I need to prepare for this test?

 A rubella test does not need any specific preparation.
 You may eat or drink if you have only this test.
 But when your provider asks for other blood tests, you may need to fast for at least several hours.
 You can inform your provider about medicines, supplements, or vitamins you use.
 Do not avoid your medication without the prescription of your doctor.